hanai3Bi/Switch-OC-Suite/README.md

 - Modded `loader.kip` with embedded pcv, ptm, am-no-copyright, ValidateAcidSignature patches
 - Prebuilt sys-clk-OC and ReverseNX-RT modified for OC
-- Hekate with DRAM overvolting patch
 - `system-settings.ini` with some QoL improvements

-1. **Restoring pcv backup if you have patched pcv module manually:** Launch the `patcher.te` script via TegraExplorer to restore your backup.
-Separated **ptm patches should be removed** to avoid conflicts.

-2. Copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.
+1. Copy all the files in `SdOut` to the root of SD card. `system_settings.ini` should be edited manually.

-3. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.
+2. Grab `x.x.x_loader_xxxx.x.kip` for your Atmosphere version and desired RAM frequency, rename it to `loader.kip` and place it in `/atmosphere/kips/`.

-4. **Hekate-ipl bootloader:**
+3. **Hekate-ipl bootloader**
    - Rename the kip to `loader.kip` and add `kip1=atmosphere/kips/loader.kip` in `bootloader/hekate_ipl.ini`

    **Atmosphere Fusee bootloader:**
    - Fusee will load any kips in `/atmosphere/kips/` automatically.